fieserWolF/sinusgen/README.md

 ## Run the Python3 script directly

-Download _sinusgen.py_ and c64labels.json into the same folder on your computer.
+Download _sinusgen.py_ and, optionally as an example, _sinus1.json_ into the same folder on your computer.

     python3 sinusgen.py